Chaxware/ChaxTUI/README.md

-# ChaxTUI
+# chax-tui

-This is the Terminal User Interface (TUI) of the Chax Project.
+A TUI (Terminal User Interface) for the Chax app made in Rust using [Ratatui](https://github.com/ratatui-org/ratatui)